 THE QUESTION: IS IT THE ONLY TOWN-CENTER IN ALL THE LAND WITH CLEAR AND TRUE WORDS ON THE TRUE FATE OF THE JEWISH POPULATION?

-The text — in English, Lithuanian and Yiddish — summarizes the unvarnished history, with prominent reference to local Lithuanian collaboration.
+The text — in English, Lithuanian and Yiddish — summarizes the unvarnished history, with prominent reference to local Lithuanian collaboration (though historians will quibble with the use of “some” in place of “many” among other points).
 It is placed right in the center of town, rather than at a mass grave site deep in the forest; that might well be a first in modern Lithuanian history.

 As if by divine intervention, the weather seemed to change theatrically every few minutes during the program, alternating between sunshine and rain.
 When, near the end, it came time for the unveiling of the plaque and the reciting of the ancient Aramaic Kaddish prayer, the English, Lithuanian and Yiddish letters seemed to be adorned by the fresh tear-like raindrops.